caraya/personal-blog/content/blog/were-all-api-designers.md

 <lite-youtube videoId="g92XUzc1OHY"></lite-youtube>

-## Do We Need To Reinvent The Wheel?
+In her dotJS 2024 talk, "API design is UI design," Lea Verou emphasizes that Developer Experience (DX) is fundamentally User Experience (UX) tailored for developers.
+She expands on Alan Kay's maxim, arguing that good APIs reveal complexity progressively to avoid "usability cliffs" where tasks suddenly become exponentially harder.
+Verou highlights that API creators should absorb internal implementation complexity to keep the external, developer-facing interface intuitive.
+Ultimately, she advocates for applying standard UX practices, such as user testing and empathy, directly to the API development process.

+## Evaluating the need for a custom API

-When designing an API, the first consideration should always be to ask if we need one at all.
-Many times, the functionality we need is already provided by the web platform or existing libraries.
+When designing an API, the first consideration should always be to ask if a new one is necessary at all.
+Frequently, the web platform or existing libraries already provide the required functionality.

-Can the web do this already?
-: I'm continually amazed at how often the platform already provides the functionality we need without waiting for new platform features.
+* **Can the web do this already?** The native web platform frequently provides the required functionality natively, eliminating the need to wait for new platform features or build custom abstractions.

-If not, is there a third party library that does this well?
-: If you find yourself facing a problem, you can check if someone else has faced it and already solved it.
-: There is a huge ecosystem of open source libraries available for the web plaform, so it's worth checking places like [NPM](https://www.npmjs.com/), [GitHub](https://github.com/), or [CDNJS](https://cdnjs.com/) to see if a library already exists that meets your needs.

-if not, can we build this as a library on top of existing web platform primitives?
-: If no one has done it before, we can create a library that leverages existing web platform capabilities to achieve the goals.
+* **If not, is there a third-party library that does this well?** When facing a problem, check if the open-source community has already solved it.
+The web platform boasts a massive ecosystem of libraries available on registries like [npm](https://www.npmjs.com/), [GitHub](https://github.com/), or [cdnjs](https://cdnjs.com/).
-: We can build higher-level abstractions on top of web primitives to create the desired functionality.
+* **If not, can we build this as a library on top of existing web platform primitives?** If no existing solution fits, engineering teams can build higher-level abstractions on top of standard web primitives to create the desired functionality.

-if not, can we leverage other languages to build a WASM module that can be used on the web platform?
-: If the web platform lacks the necessary features, would WASM allow us to implement the functionality we need in a performant way?
+* **If not, can we leverage other languages to build a WebAssembly (Wasm) module?** If the web platform lacks the necessary features, WebAssembly might allow developers to implement the functionality in a performant way using languages like Rust, C++, or Go.

-If none of the above are feasible, is this something that should be proposed to the WICG for future consideration?
-: The [Web Incubator Community Group (WICG)](https://wicg.github.io/) is the starting point for new web platform features developed outside formal standards bodies.
-If a feature is not currently feasible, it may be worth suggesting it to the WICG for future consideration.
+* **If none of the above are feasible, should this be proposed to the WICG?** [The Web Incubator Community Group (WICG)](https://wicg.github.io/) is the starting point for new web platform features developed outside formal standards bodies.
+If a feature is not currently feasible, suggesting it to the WICG for future consideration is the correct path forward.

-The following flowchart summarizes the decision-making process:
+The following flowchart summarizes this decision-making process:

 ```mermaid
 graph TD